JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7972 days**.

-And here is a just a random fact -  **The name of the award given to honor the best sites on the Internet is called "The Webby Award."**.
+And here is a just a random fact -  **The word Lethologica describes the state of not remembering the word you want to say**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)